RenierM26/ha-ezviz/README.md

 ```

 4) RESTART Home Assistant
 5) Go to Configuration > Integrations, add and find the "Ezviz" integration.
-(If you did not have yaml config entries, it will import automatically if you did and create this for you)
+(If you did not have yaml config entries.
+If you did, it will import automatically and create integrations for you).

+Only required if did not have yaml entries:
-6) Type in your ezviz account username and password. (if not present in yaml)
+7) Type in your ezviz account username and password.
-7) You might have to change the region.
+8) You might have to change the region.
 (Integration options).
-8) Your camera(s) should now be present on Hass
+9) Your camera(s) should now be present on Hass

 Notes: